vesoft-inc/nebula/docs/nebula-design-concepts.md

 ## Directed property graph

 Modeling data with directed property graph, Nebula Graph is very easy to understand.
-That is to say, Nebula Graph consists of two graph elements:
+That is to say, Nebula Graph consists of two graph elements: vertex and edge.
+Each vertex represents an entity, and each edge represents how two vertices are associated.

 ![image][example1]